joshuaimmanuel-netizen/Legends-destroyers/README.md

-Our Channel Name is LegendsDestroyer.
+Our Channel Name is @JJ-Legend-Destroyers
-The link is @JJ-dv1rv